drluckysibanda/drluckysibanda.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to my home page"
+title: "Doctoral student in Management (UWC, RSA)"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 I am a second-year doctoral student in Management at the University of the Western Cape in South Africa.
+My topic investigates the socioeconomic imperatives of academic achievement and student retention at higher education institutions.

 Previous qualifications
 ======